 Eton mess is so simple, made with broken meringues, strawberries and cream – the best bits of summer combined into one easy dessert!
 You’ll want to make our strawberry Eton mess recipe over and over again – it really couldn’t be easier.
 This Eton mess recipe takes just 10 minutes to make, which means it’s great for when you’re having friends over, as you won’t have to spend long in the kitchen to make it.
 It gets its name as it is the dessert traditionally served at Eton College’s prize-giving picnic on June 4th.
 To make this dessert super speedy, we’ve used ready-made meringues.
 If you fancy a challenge and have a bit more time, you can make your own meringues from scratch!
-This Eton mess recipe makes 6 portions and shouldn’t break the bank to make either.
+This Eton mess recipe makes six portions and shouldn’t break the bank to make either, as the ingredients area fairly cheap.
 If you want to add more fruit to the mix, go for it – so you’re upping your 5-a-day intake in a really delicious way!
 Try raspberries, blackberries or blueberries for a change.
-A drizzle of port, kirsch or Cointreau will turn this summer dessert into an adult-only version.
+A drizzle of port, kirsch or Cointreau will turn this summer dessert into a boozy adult-only version.
+And for extra indulgence you could even add white chocolate shavings.
 We guarantee it will be everyone’s favourite pudding!

 Watch how to make Eton mess